 The Corporation received rent-free office space from January through December of 2022 for the Knoxville location in the amount of \$9,000.
-This is listed as lease expense on the statement of functional expenses.
+This is included in Occupancy on the statement of functional expenses.

 Nonfinancial assets contributed to the Corporation are used in the Corporation's programs and are not significant to break out separately in the consolidated statements of activities.